twolfson/cpp-playground/README.md

 # C++ playground
 Playground environment for one-offs as I learn C++

+Examples likely original from:

+- Tour of C++ by Bjarne Stroustrup
+- Learn C The Hard Way by Zed Shaw
+- Past experience in other languages

 ## Getting Started
 To run one of our programs, run the following steps: